darrelmiller/api-manifest/draft-darrelmiller-apimanifest.md

 --- abstract
-This document defines an "api manifest" as a way to capture the dependencies that an application has on HTTP APIs.
+This document defines an "api manifest" as a way to declare the dependencies that an application has on HTTP APIs.
 It contains characteristics of those dependencies including links to API descriptions, specifics of the types of HTTP API requests made by the application and related authorization information.

 --- middle